 Cell Banking Services, Science and ResearchUsing cryovials stored in liquid nitrogen (LN2), cell samples are frozen down in order to store them for long periods in what we call a “bank” for cells.
 There are different types of cell banking, including Master Cell Banks (MCB) and Working Cell Banks (WCB).

-Commercial services include non-GLP and GLP-compliant cell banking services Altogen Labs offers both non-GLP and GLP-compliant cell banking services (read more about GLP cell banking services).
+Commercial services include non-GLP and GLP-compliant cell banking services.
+Cell line cryovials with WCB and MCB are stored either at -70°C, or in liquid nitrogen.
+Altogen Labs offers both non-GLP and GLP-compliant cell banking services (read more about GLP cell banking services).

 - Companies providing cell banking services: Altogen Labs